-Tanya Chutkan: Who is the judge overseeing Trump’s 2020 election probe case?
+Tanya Chutkan: Who is the judge overseeing Trump’s federal 2020 election case?

 “If Mr Mazzocco walks away with probation and a slap on the wrist, that’s not going to deter anyone trying what he did again.
 It does not, in this court’s opinion, indicate the severity – the gravity of the offences that he committed on January 6,” she said.

-Judge Chutkan vs Trump
+Trump’s prior dealings with Judge Chutkan

 Judge Chutkan has also had previous dealings with Mr Trump.